EjahDil/lcims_project_frontend_prototype/README.md

   `
    git clone https://github.com/EjahDil/lcims_project_frontend.git

+- Still in the terminal use type the command below to be sure you will run the project from the main branch

+  `
+    git checkout main
   `

 - navigate to the folder having the same name as the github repository cloned above using the command